- Get link

 Tel.
 No.: (078) 332-2136

 Boy Kanin [24 hours open].
-If you’re familiar with Boy Kanin in Manila or any of its provincial branch, the last week September , they recently open their first 24-hour dine-in branch adjacent to Hotel Carmelita along the Diversion Road in Tuguegarao City.
-The design and planning of this branch particularly the facade was inspired by Tuguegarao’s namesake “Gateway to the Ilocandia and the Cordilleras.”
+If you’re familiar with Boy Kanin in Manila or any of its provincial branches, last week in September , they opened their first 24-hour dine-in branch adjacent to Hotel Carmelita along the Diversion Road in Tuguegarao City.
+The design and planning of this branch, particularly the facade, was inspired by Tuguegarao’s namesake “Gateway to the Ilocandia and the Cordilleras.”

-A good place to have an affordable Filipino meal whether you’re on a budget or wants a quick grub.
-They say this branch is a work in progress, the first time the franchise restaurant transformed to a polished interior highlighting the distinct image of Boy Kanin brand.
+A good place to have an affordable Filipino meal whether you’re on a budget or want a quick grub.
+They say this branch is a work in progress, the first time the franchise restaurant has transformed to a polished interior highlighting the distinct image of Boy Kanin brand.
 The upscale look makes use of the attic as it presents a feel-good spot for diners.
-Millennials and “hugot” crowd can totally relate to a space where they can spend time dilly-dallly around while enjoying happy, comforting food from BK.
-Try our personal favorites like the BK boy fiesta which is good for two to three persons, sisig rice, pinoy burrito, BK crispy pata, tapsilog, boy lugaw, chilled salabat and among others.
-With wide selection of Filipino “pang-masa” meals available 24/7, the fast-food has an easy and secured access.
+The Millennial and “hugot” crowd can totally relate to a space where they can spend time dilly-dallying around while enjoying happy, comforting food from BK.
+Try our personal favorites like the BK boy fiesta, which is good for two to three persons, sisig rice, pinoy burrito, BK crispy pata, tapsilog, boy lugaw, chilled salabat and among others.
+With a wide selection of Filipino “pang-masa” meals available 24/7, the fast-food restaurant has easy and secured access.

 9 Diversion Road, Tuguegarao City, 3500 Cagayan